mattdesl/tween-ticker/README.md

 #### `ticker.push(tween)`

-Pushes the generic tween object onto the stack.
+Pushes a generic tween object onto the stack.
 Like `ticker.to(tween)` but more explicit.

 ```js
 var array = require('tween-array')